andibarg/warrobots-player-stats/README.md

 ### Results

-The following two figures show plots of the robots and weapons most commonly used by LL players.
+The following two figures show plots of the robots and weapons most commonly used by LL players (in their main hangar).
 The white and green bars indicate the MK1 and MK2 equipment, respectively.

 ![Screenshot](plots/iOS_LL_2019-01-16/Robots.png)
 ![Screenshot](plots/iOS_LL_2019-01-16/Weapons.png)